-Built in the 1870s, Robb Jetty was originally designed to serve an abbatoir but the waters were too shallow and the cattle were forced off the ships to swim ashore.
+Built in the 1870s, Robb Jetty was originally designed to serve an abattoir but the waters were too shallow and the cattle were forced off the ships to swim ashore.
 By 1893 there were calls to extend the jetty so it could be used by larger ships.
-The abbatoir was taken over by the Government and the jetty fell into decline.
+The abattoir was taken over by the Government and the jetty fell into decline.
 At low tide, the stumps of the jetty are visible whilst another structure lies close by too.

 Just 40 metres from shore is the Omeo wreck.
 The 605-ton barque-rigged iron screw steamer was built at Newcastle, England in 1858.
 Over time the ship became redundant and was abandoned in the old port of Fremantle.
 On September 12 1905, Omeo parted her moorings and drifted onto the beach between Robbs Jetty and Woodmans Point.

-Mandurah is known for being on the Peel-Harvey Estuary and has an an abundance of wildlife and migratory waterbirds.
+Mandurah is known for being on the Peel-Harvey Estuary and has an abundance of wildlife and migratory waterbirds.
 Halls Head Beach has a large resident dolphin population and you can go out on a river cruise too.

 To the south, Yalgorup National Park is home to thrombolites, rare, rock-like microorganism formations, at Lake Clifton.
 The Mandurah Community Museum features exhibits on the Peel region’s history.

 Bibra Park is a large residential area in the southern suburbs.
-It wouldn’t usually get a mention however it has two major, child orientated, activities there!
-The firstis the Bibra Lake regional playground and the second is Adventure world!
+It wouldn’t usually get a mention however it has two major, child-orientated, activities there!
+The first is the Bibra Lake regional playground and the second is Adventure world!

 We went to Adventure World on a cloudy day in April and it was freezing and our kids who were 4 & 3 at the time were just a little bit too young.

-Road Trip The Northern Suburbs With Kids
+Road Trip Around Western Australia: The Northern Perth Suburbs

-The northern suburbs are ever growing and seem to sprawl hundreds of kilometres northwards from Perth now.
+The northern suburbs are ever-growing and seem to sprawl hundreds of kilometres northwards from Perth now.
 With the additional railway lines, it is easy to get in and out of Perth from there even though the freeway is often snarled up.

 Other northern suburb beaches, just a short proximity away from Perth’s CBD include Scarborough, Iluka and Mullaroo and Burns Beach.